Cynthia Millar - ondes martenot

 Cynthia Millar has played in over one hundred film and television scores, most notably for Elmer Bernstein (who encouraged her to learn the Ondes Martenot and for whom she also often recorded as piano soloist, notably in Far from Heaven), Richard Rodney Bennett, Maurice Jarre, Henry Mancini and Miklos Rozsa.
 She gave the world premiere of Elmer Benstein’s Ondine at the Cinema in a special concert to celebrate the composers’ 80th birthday with the Royal Philharmonic Orchestra at the Royal Albert Hall, London.
 She also writes for film, television and theatre and her work in this field includes scores for films by Arthur Penn, Robert Wise, Martha Coolidge and Peter Yates.

-2012/13 included performances of Turangalila with the Symphonieorchester des Bayerischen Rundfunks, the Seattle Symphony and the Frankfurt Radio Symphony Orchestra, Orchestre National Bordeaux Aquitaine and the London Symphony Orchestra, and Trois petites liturgies with the Orchestra of La Monnaie.
+Most recent performances include Turangalila with the Symphonieorchester des Bayerischen Rundfunks, Seattle Symphony, Cleveland Orchestra, Frankfurt Radio Symphony Orchestra, Orchestre National Bordeaux Aquitaine and the London Symphony Orchestra, and Trois petites liturgies with the Orchestra of La Monnaie.
 In the current season she will play Turangalila with the Yomiuri Nippon Symphony Orchestra in Tokyo and on tour in Europe, and with the Münchner Rundfunkorchester and the BBC Philharmonic Orchestra at the Proms.